bltlab/seqscore/README.md

 ```
 This is a sentence .
-University of Pennsylvania is in West Philadelphia , Pennsylvania .
+University of Pennsylvania is in Philadelphia , Pennsylvania .
 ```

 Each sentence is written on one line with space-delimited tokens.